Fistball: History

 At the 1913 German Gymnastics Festival in Leipzig, the first German men's championships were held, where LLB Frankfurt won against 1879 MTV Munich, winning 114:101.
 Due to the First World War, no German Championships were held between 1914 and 1920.
-In 1921, the first women's fistball championship was held, with Hamburger Turnerschaft emerging victorious against TV Krefeld, winning 91:90.
+In 1921, the first women's fistball championship was held, with Hamburger Turnerschaft defeating TV Krefeld by 91:90.
 Fistball, while still a game affiliated to the Gymnastics Association, began to grow independently.
-In 1927, almost 12,000 teams played organized fistball in Germany.
+In 1927, almost 12,000 teams played organised fistball in Germany.

 Due to the rapid spread of the fistball game and improved game skills, further changes in the rules were necessary, with a greater focus on winning points through forcing errors.
 This style of play was more athletic and dynamic, and tactics began to change significantly.
 The development of fistball was halted by the Second World War.
-It was not until 1947 that regular German Championships were able to be carried out.

-In order to encourage development and improve performance, the International Fistball Association (IFA) was founded in 1960, and is now the umbrella organization of all national fistball organizations worldwide.
+In order to encourage development and improve performance, the International Fistball Association (IFA) was founded in 1960, which is the umbrella organization of all national fistball organizations worldwide.

-The first IFA World Championships for men were held in Linz, Austria in 1968, with West Germany winning gold.
+The first IFAF World Championships for men were held in Linz, Austria in 1968, with West Germany winning gold.
 The first IFA World Championships for women were held in Buenos Aires, Argentina in 1994, with Germany winning gold.
 Both tournaments are currently held quadrennially.

-A relative latecomer to fistball, Australia established their own fistball federation in 2013, with South Africa following soon after in 2014.
+A relative latecomer to fistball, Australia established their own fistball federation in 2013, with South Africa following a year later.